music-suite/music-suite/docs/src/User-Guide.md

 # Melody and counterpoint

-TODO example melodic constraints (no tritones, including outlines, no adjacent jump)
+TODO example melodic constraints (no tritones, including outlines, no adjacent jump).
+See e.g. Jeppesen.

+TODO curves/functions for melodic shapes, mapped to a scale

+TODO representing upbeats with (Aligned Voice), preferably with smart constructor

 TODO detecting parallel, constant and contrary motion